-The Saudi Arabia Ministry of Health strongly recommends that the following people postpone their Hajj and Umrah in 2013 for their own safety:
+The Saudi Arabia Ministry of Health strongly recommends that the following people postpone their Hajj and Umrah for their own safety:

-- the elderly (above 65 years of age)
+- older people (above 65 years of age);

-- those with chronic diseases (e.g. heart disease, kidney disease, respiratory disease, diabetes)
+- those with chronic diseases (e.g. heart disease, kidney disease, respiratory disease, diabetes);

-- immune deficiency (congenital and acquired)
+- those with a poorly functioning immune system (from any cause, including disease and medication);

-- malignancy
+- those with malignancy (cancer);

-- terminal illnesses
+- · those who are terminally ill;

-- pregnant women
+- pregnant women;

-- children (under 12 years)
+- children (under 12 years).